clonefish logo

 $clonefish->js = 1;

-If set to 1, clonefish will produce JavaScript validation code.
+If set to 1, clonefish will generate JavaScript validation code when getHTML() method is called.
 Default value: 1.

 jspath